ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

   - If order is required, all events related to the same object should be sent with the same key.
 This will guarantee Kafka will store the event in the same partition.
   - Messages across partitions within the same topic are read in parallel, while messages within the same partition are read sequentially.
   - Each message within a partition gets an incremental id, called offset.
   - The partitions must be specified when a topic is created.
 It can be changed later on, but it is a required data during the topic creation.
 Increase the number of partitions might be risky since it might change the partition destination for a set of keys.
 Imagine we have partitions 1, 2 and 3.
-All the messages with key turgon go to partition 1, which guarantees order for that key.
-Assume now that we add a new partition, 4, and due to this, all messages with key turgon go now to partition 4.
-If there are events for turgon to be processed in partition number 1, and we have now events for that key in partition number 4, order is broken.
+All the messages with key ABCD go to partition 1, which guarantees order for that key.
+Assume now that we add a new partition, 4, and due to this, all messages with key ABCD go now to partition 4.
+If there are events for ABCD to be processed in partition number 1, and we have now events for that key in partition number 4, order is broken.
   - Offsets are duplicated across partitions, but not inside partitions.
 Offsets are unique per partition.
   - The offset itself doesn't say anything about the message.
 A message is identified by topic-partition-offset.
 - The data is kept only for a limited time (default is one week).